ocaisa/shell-novice-de/episodes/02-filedir.md

 ## Relative Pfadauflösung

-Wenn `pwd` `/Users/thing` anzeigt, was zeigt dann `ls -F ../backup` an, wenn das Dateisystem wie folgt aussieht?
+Wenn `pwd` `/Users/thing` anzeigt, was zeigt dann `ls -F ../backup` im untenstehenden Dateisystemdiagramm an?

 1. `../backup: No such file or directory`
 2. `2012-12-01 2013-01-08 2013-01-27`